-The original Viking chieftain’s longhouse at Borg was built in about 500 AD and was inhabited until around 900 AD.
-Smell the tar that used to seal the timbers, feel the history inside the walls, and taste the food.
-The chieftain and lady of the house invite you to join them for an authentic and delicious Viking meal served with mead in the banquet hall.
-Experience the magic and excitement as the host Vikings make sacrifices to the Norse Gods, praying for good health, prosperity, a righteous death, and that the sun return to avert Ragnarok, the end of the world.
+The original Viking chieftain’s longhouse at Borg was built about 500 A.D. and was inhabited until around 900 A.D.
+Smell the tar that seals the timbers, feel the history inside the walls, and taste the delicious food.
+The chieftain and lady of the house invite you to join them for an authentic Viking meal served with mead in the banquet hall.
+Experience the magic and excitement as the Viking hosts make sacrifices to Norse gods, praying for good health, prosperity, a righteous death, and the sun's return to avert Ragnarok, the end of the world.
+Viking settlements and burial sites were almost always close to water or connected by a bridge.
 Bridges were especially important sacrificial sites because they were seen as a threshold between the living and the dead.
-Viking settlements and burial sites were almost always close to water or connected by a bridge.
-After the Viking meal and sacrificial ceremony, we travel by coach to Svolvær and re-join the ship.
+After our Viking meal and sacrificial ceremony, we travel by coach to Svolvær and rejoin the ship.